-- Screening for gestational diabetes during pregnancy.
+Screening for gestational diabetes during pregnancy.

-Purchase or rental of manual and electric breast pumps during breastfeeding, plus supplies at the time of initial purchase.
+> - Purchase or rental of manual and electric breast pumps during breastfeeding, plus supplies at the time of initial purchase.
 Hospital-grade pumps are not covered.

+>

-See "Coverage of preventive care" for more prenatal, newborn, and well-baby services that are covered as preventive.
+> See "Coverage of preventive care" for more prenatal, newborn, and well-baby services that are covered as preventive.
 See "Guidelines for Drugs Covered" for coverage of prenatal vitamins.